PurpleHibiscus/presentations/README.md

 - Months will be displayed as vertical navigation in a given year

 - Presentation pages will be displayed in chronological order

-- GitHub Pages will automatically generate/update website with presentation for you (please wait up to 1 minute)

-Enjoy